How to tell if your turbo is blown

 • Loss of power

-• Slower, louder acceleration
+• Slower and louder acceleration

 • Difficulty maintaining high speeds